 NOPD Neighborhood Meetings

-The Captain of the 6th District NOPD and NonPacc Coordinator of the Sixth District NOPD hold a monthly meeting with area neighbors to discuss concerns and release information on criminal activity in the area.
-These meetings are usually held every third Wednesday of the month at the Convention and Visitors Bureau, 2020 St. Charles Avenue.
-All neighbors are encouraged to attend.
-Please double check with the Sixth District to be sure the date or time has not changed.
-658-6060.
+The Captain of the 6th District NOPD usually holds a monthly meeting with area neighbors to discuss concerns and release information on criminal activity in the area.
+During the pandemic, these meetings have been held virtually.
+Please contact the Sixth District for specific dates and times to join in: 658-6060.